Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Evaluation

-To quantify $c^{\mathrm{exe}}_{i,j}$ in a data-driven manner, we record distance-related factors from the dataset: \emph{(i)} the traveled distance of taxi ($w_j$) in the considered trip segment; \emph{(ii)} the distance between current location of $w_j$ and task $loc_i^{s}$; and \emph{(iii)} the distance between the post-service location (after completing the trip segment) and $loc_i^{s}$.
+To quantify $c^{\mathrm{exe}}_{i,j}$ in a data-driven manner, we extract three distance-related factors from the dataset: \emph{(i)} the traveled distance of taxi ($w_j$) in the considered trip segment; \emph{(ii)} the distance between the current location of $w_j$ and task location $loc_i^{\mathrm{S}}$; and \emph{(iii)} the distance between the post-service location (after completing the trip segment) and $loc_i^{s}$.
 We set $c^{\mathrm{exe}}_{i,j}$ to be proportional to a weighted sum of the above \textit{(i)-(iii)}.
-Then, sensing quality $q_{i,j}$ is chosen to be inversely proportional to the service uncertainty, and set inversely proportional to the sum of factors \textit{(ii)} and \textit{(iii)}, which reflects that sensing quality generally degrades with increasing worker-task distance due to higher noise and latency.
-Accordingly, key parameters are set as\cite{cai2025towards,qi2023matching,qi2026Accelerating}: $\pi_j\in[0.56,0.96]$, $\theta_j\in[45,55]$, $p_{i,j}\in[40,55]$, $B_i\in[200,250]$, $Q_i^{D}\in[20,28]$, $\zeta_i\in[0.05,0.40]$, $\mu_j\in[0.2,0.8]$, $\lambda_j\in[1,5]$, $\varepsilon_j\in[0.1,5.0]$, $\omega_3=7$, and $\rho_1=\rho_2=0.2$.
-Unless otherwise specified, we set $M = 200$ for Monte-Carlo based potential evaluation and $\epsilon = 10^{-4}$ as the improvement tdhreshold.
-Each reported value is obtained by averaging over $100$ independent experiements with different random seeds (e.g., task locations, worker sampling, and Bernoulli arrivals).
+The sensing quality $q_{i,j}$ is set inversely proportional to the service uncertainty, represented by the sum of factors \textit{(ii)} and \textit{(iii)}, which reflects that sensing quality generally degrades with increasing worker-task distance due to higher noise and latency.
+Accordingly, key parameters are set as follows, following common settings in MCS studies~\cite{cai2025towards,qi2023matching,qi2026Accelerating}: $\pi_j\in[0.56,0.96]$, $\theta_j\in[45,55]$, $p_{i,j}\in[40,55]$, $B_i\in[200,250]$, $Q_i^{D}\in[20,28]$, $\zeta_i\in[0.05,0.40]$, $\mu_j\in[0.2,0.8]$, $\lambda_j\in[1,5]$, $\varepsilon_j\in[0.1,5.0]$, $\omega_3=7$, and $\rho_1=\rho_2=0.2$.
+Unless otherwise specified, ASPIRE-Off evaluates the offline potential and quality-violation risk exactly over the finite Bernoulli arrival-state space induced by each pre-plan profile.
+Each reported value is obtained by averaging over $100$ independent experiments with different random seeds (e.g., task locations, worker sampling, and Bernoulli arrivals).